 Top-Notch Technologies—with Comprehensive Support

 Successful software implementations are about more than simply clicking “install” and sending out an email or two.
-In a business environment where new software is part of larger change management and business process optimisation initiatives, organisations often need to invest as much time and resources into education and engagement as they do the software itself.
+In a business environment where new software is part of larger change management and business process optimization initiatives, organizations often need to invest as much time and resources into education and engagement as they do the software itself.

 When it comes to the “nuts and bolts” of implementation, make sure your plan includes: